Rani Padmini: Historicity

 Alauddin Khalji's siege of Chittor in 1303 CE is a historical event.
 Although this conquest is often narrated through the legend of Padmini wherein Sultan Khalji lusted for the queen, this narration has little historical basis.

 The earliest source to mention the Chittor siege of 1303 CE is Khaza'in ul-Futuh by Amir Khusrau, a court poet and panegyrist, who accompanied Alauddin during the campaign.
-Khusrau makes no mention of any Padmavati or Padmini, though later translator of Khusrau's allegorical work sees allusions to Padmini.
+Khusrau makes no mention of any Padmavati or Padmini, though later translations of Khusrau's allegorical work sees allusions to Padmini.
 Amir Khusrau also describes the siege of Chittor in his later romantic composition Diwal Rani Khizr Khan (c.
 1315 CE), which describes the love between a son of Alauddin and the princess of Gujarat.
 Again, he makes no mention of Padmini.

 Some scholars, such as Ashirbadi Lal Srivastava, Dasharatha Sharma, and Mohammad Habib, have suggested that Amir Khusrau makes a veiled reference to Padmini in Khaza'in ul-Futuh.
 Similarly, the historian Subimal Chandra Datta in 1931 stated that the Khusrau's 14th-century poetic eulogy of his patron's conquest of Chittor, there is a mention of a bird hudhud that in later accounts appears as a parrot, and implies "Alauddin insisted on the surrender of a woman, possibly Padmini".

 On Monday, 11 Muharram, AH 703, the Solomon of the age [Alauddin], seated on his aerial throne, went into the fort, to which birds were unable to fly.
 The servant [Amir Khusrau], who is the bird of this Solomon, was also with him.
 They cried, "Hudhud!
 Hudhud!" repeatedly.
 But I would not return; for I feared Sultan's wrath in case he inquired, "How is it I see not Hudhud, or is he one of the absentees?"
 And what would be my excuse for my absence if he asked, "Bring to me a clear plea"?
 If the Emperor says in his anger, "I will chastise him", how can the poor bird have strength enough to bear it?
 It was the rainy season when the white cloud of the ruler of the land and sea appeared on the summit of this high hill.
 The Rai, struck with the lightning of the Emperor's wrath and burnt from hand to foot, he threw himself into the water and flew towards the imperial pavilion, thus protecting himself from the lightning of the sword.